 (Cover photo courtesy of Total Shape)

-Here at Camp Rich, we’re no more than 10-20 minutes from five of the best South Lake Tahoe hiking trails.
+Camp Richardson is no more than 10-20 minutes from five of the best South Lake Tahoe hiking trails.
 And when we say best, we mean the world-famous kind of best—the types of trails that always seem to make their way to the top of most people’s must-do lists.
 That said, we thought it our due diligence to give you the lowdown on these five epic uphills—ranging from beginner to expert.

 #1 Mount Tallac Trail